Integrated Stormwater Management Plan

 Status and progress updates

-Staff are in the process of finalizing the ISMP.
+Staff finalized the District Wide ISMP with the goal of completing the plan in 2022.
 The next step will be to start implementing the recommendations made in the plan, in order to meet our nine objectives.

 June 20, 2017 — Framework approved by Council